Skip to content

 How CAMAudit Detects This

-CAMAudit extracts your lease type from the lease document using AI-powered classification.
-It looks for language indicating an all-in or gross rent structure, including phrases like "gross lease," "full-service lease," "all-inclusive rent," and similar constructions that signal the landlord absorbs operating expenses.
+CAMAudit extracts the lease type from your uploaded document using AI-powered classification.
+CAMAudit's gross lease detection rule looks for language indicating an all-in or gross rent structure, including phrases like "gross lease," "full-service lease," "all-inclusive rent," and similar constructions that signal the landlord absorbs all operating expenses as part of the agreed rent.

-When a gross or modified-gross lease structure is identified, CAMAudit flags any CAM reconciliation charges as a potential overcharge.
-It then compares the specific CAM line items billed against any carve-outs in the lease that may permit limited pass-throughs (some modified-gross leases allow utility reimbursements, for example).
+CAMAudit flags any CAM reconciliation charges as a potential overcharge when it identifies a gross or modified-gross lease structure.
+CAMAudit then compares each specific CAM line item billed against any carve-outs in the lease that may permit limited pass-throughs.
+Some modified-gross leases allow utility reimbursements or janitorial costs above a base level, and CAMAudit checks each billed item against those specific permissions.

-The finding report lists each flagged charge with the lease language that prohibits it, giving you the documentation you need to dispute the charges directly with your landlord.
+CAMAudit generates a finding report listing each flagged charge alongside the exact lease language that prohibits it.
+CAMAudit's output gives you the documentation you need to dispute the charges directly with your landlord, including the relevant lease section and the dollar amount at issue for each line item.

 Real-World Example